-National MP Hamish Walker admits leaking Covid patients' details
+National MP Hamish Walker, former party president Michelle Boag admit leaking Covid patients' details

 He has stripped Walker of his shadow portfolios pending the outcome of an inquiry for the Government headed by Michael Heron QC, which was launched yesterday.

-Walker, who is MP for Clutha-Southland, said that he had passed the details to the media.
+Walker said that he had passed the details to the media after receiving them from former National Party president Michelle Boag.

-Former National Party president Michelle Boag has revealed she obtained the patients' details and gave them to Walker.

 Read More